shineRR/OSaSP/README.md

 # 2. Event architect for Windows applications, message handling mechanism, window redrawing mechanism.
 (L1_5Sem)
 - Develop a program that allows you to move a sprite (colored rectangle or ellipse) inside the working area of the window using the keyboard and mouse.
 - Make the mouse wheel work.
 Scrolling moves the sprite vertically.
 With the Shift key held down, scrolling the wheel moves the sprite horizontally.
-- Replace the sprite with a picture with a non-rectangular outline.
+- Replace the sprite with a picture with a non-rectangular border.
 - Give the sprite a movement with a bounce from the borders of the window.